 Together we are strong?!
 This is sometimes a challenge when actors with different goals and starting points come together.
 But here it worked!
 An exemplary cooperation has resulted in an experimental learning space in the university library at the TU Ilmenau, which went from the pilot phase to regular use on February 9.
-For this purpose, teachers and students of the Faculty of Mechanical Engineering, the Central Institute for Education and the University Library have combined their ideas, creative approaches and resources and created a multifunctional teaching and learning space, the so-called "Learning World".
+For this purpose, teachers and students of the Department of Mechanical Engineering, the Central Institute for Education and the University Library have combined their ideas, creative approaches and resources and created a multifunctional teaching and learning space, the so-called "Learning World".

 The entire spectrum from concentrated individual work to learning in small groups to interactive and project-based teaching and learning formats with groups of dynamic size and composition is possible in this area.
 In addition, the Learning World can be used for events, for example with seminar subject groups of the upper secondary school or first-year students or for "teaching at a different location".
 The location within the university library enables concentration and communication in equal measure and makes this room an attractive learning space for students, not least because of the opening hours of the university library.